melvinquick/windows-cleanup-helper/.github/CONTRIBUTING.md

-## How to contribute to the Windows Setup Script
+## How to contribute to the Windows Cleanup Helper

 #### Did you find a bug?